Overview

 Packing Your Gear

 In order to make your travels and connecting flights easier, we suggest you consider bringing only one duffle bag and one carry-on daypack.
-We recommend traveling as light as possible without compromising your preparation.
+We recommend traveling as lightly as possible without compromising your preparation.
 Excess baggage can be a burden to you and to support personnel.
-On the international flight you are normally allowed two pieces of luggage, but please check your specific airline for current weight limitations, as it changes from carrier to carrier.
+On the international flight, you are normally allowed two pieces of luggage, but please check your specific airline for current weight limitations, as it changes from carrier to carrier.

-Each season about 5% of travelers arrive in Africa without their belongings.
-By the time the baggage is located and returned by the airlines the trip is nearly over.
+Each season, about 5% of travelers arrive in Africa without their belongings.
+By the time the baggage is located and returned by the airlines, the trip is nearly over.
 We suggest you consider packing necessary river gear—river shoes and one full set of clothes—into a carry-on bag.
 If you become separated from your checked luggage, you will have some essential items for your river trip.

 Extra Luggage